Analysis: With all five starters returning, can UW’s offensive line exceed Jimmy Lake’s lofty expectations?

 For Jimmy Lake, nothing epitomizes his program like the offensive line.

-“That’s my favorite position group, and I don’t mind saying that,” UW’s second-year head coach said with a smile on April 21, following the Huskies’ ninth practice of the spring.
+“That’s my favorite position group, and I don’t mind saying that,” UW’s second-year coach said with a smile April 21, following the Huskies’ ninth practice of the spring.
 “Those guys are tough, nasty, smart.
 I’m sure we have the biggest offensive line in our conference.
 They’re physical.
 They’re everything we want every one of our position groups to be like — just physical, brutal, tough guys, and also smart.

 “I’m extremely excited about that group.
 I think our second o-line and even into our third o-line could be starters at other programs.
 So we’re going to have to do a good job of rotating those guys in, because they’re earning the right to have more reps.”